CS-NextClient/NextClient/README.md

 cmake --build cmake-build-release -t INSTALL_ALL
 ```

 You can also build a project from CLion, VS Code, or Visual Studio.
 Use the BUILD_ALL target to build.
+Note that only Ninja and NMake Makefiles generators are supported.
+So if you want to build a project in Visual Studio you should change it in the settings, because Visual Studio uses Visual Studio 17 2022 generator by default.

 ## Thanks
 - [Nordic Warrior](https://github.com/Nord1cWarr1or) - for the huge amount of feedback and bug reports